xiaogangLi/tensorflow-C3D/README.md

 ### 6 Training model
 `cd ../C3D/Code`
 `run python train.py PB` or `python train.py CHECKPOINT`
-The model will be saved in directory ../C3D/Model.
-Where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.
+The model will be saved in directory ../C3D/Model, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.

 ### 7 Test model
 According to Step 4,preparing video clips for test.
 `cd ../C3D/Code`
 `run python test.py N`
 Where N is not more than the number of clips in test set.
 Note we do not use batch during test.
 There is out of memory errors with a large N. In this case, you can modify the test.py to use batch.

 ### 8 Visualize using Tensorboard
 `cd ../C3D`